zhannakhuranova/NN-from-scratch-/README.md

-In the end, a meaning of the weights and loss function written in a file ".dat", that you could plot via Gnuplot.
+In the end, a meaning of the weights and loss function written in a file ".dat", that you could plot via Gnuplot ( the main goal is to minimize a loss function and maximize the weights)